loseys/BlackMamba/README.md

     KALI LINUX
     (sudo python3 script.py)

-**IMPORTANT**: The script of the client does not have persistence.
+*IMPORTANT: The script of the client does not have persistence.
 If you want to do persistence, you'll need to make it by yourself.
-Another important point is that the client script maybe delay some seconds or few minutes for connect/reconnect.
+Another important point is that the client script maybe delay some seconds or few minutes for connect/reconnect.*

 ### Release status